Kenya-Rae/sequence-square-game/README.md

 ## Design Choices
 The design choices were decided over the development of this project.
-The wireframe [Wireframes](#wireframes) were a starting point.
+The [Wireframes](#wireframes) were a starting point.
 As development went on, the structure and game changed as well.

 ### Languages Used